Probate Q&A Series

 North Carolina groups claims into classes and pays them in this order:

 If assets still run short, the representative apportions available funds proportionally among creditors in the same class.
-Any unpaid claims are simply discharged; heirs receive nothing.
+Any unpaid claims are not paid from estate assets; heirs receive nothing unless exempt property, year’s allowance, or other statutory protections apply.
 The representative then files a final account and petition for discharge.
 The clerk reviews it and, if everything complies with statute, approves the closing.

 Key Steps in Insolvent Intestate Administration